This article describes how to stack a data set in Displayr using R. Stacking can also be described as going from wide to long format like below:

 'Q4c_07','Q4c_08','Q4c_09','Q4c_10','Q4c_11','Q4c_12','Q4c_13'),

-'Good customer service' = c('Q4d_01','Q4d_02','Q4d_03','Q4d_04','Q4d_05','Q4d_06',
+'Good_customer_service' = c('Q4d_01','Q4d_02','Q4d_03','Q4d_04','Q4d_05','Q4d_06',

 'Q4d_07','Q4d_08','Q4d_09','Q4d_10','Q4d_11','Q4d_12','Q4d_13'),